nissan-ajith-padmakumar/style-guide/javascript/es6-and-above/classes-and-inheritance.md

 Use `extends` for inheritance.

-{% hint style="warning" %}
-Why?
+> Why?
 It is a built-in way to inherit prototype functionality without breaking `instanceof`.
-{% endhint %}

 ```javascript
 // bad